 Situated in the townships of Cape Town, you will be working in school clubs, care centers, crèches and pre-schools.
 You will work with children aged between three and six years old.

-Come and help us to conserve local wildlife in Southern Africa.
+Volunteer and help us to conserve local wildlife in Southern Africa.
 Live and work in a game reserve with opportunities to conserve elephants, hyenas, and many other species of plants and animals.